TL;DR

 - NHS Pressures: While we are all immensely grateful for the NHS, the system is under unprecedented strain.
 As of early 2025, waiting lists for routine treatments in England remain stubbornly high, with millions of people waiting for appointments.
 For a self-employed consultant or a tradesperson, a six-month wait for a knee operation isn't just an inconvenience; it's six months of lost income.

-- The "Always-On" Culture: Demanding roles often blur the lines between work and life.
+- The "typically-On" Culture: Demanding roles often blur the lines between work and life.
 This constant pressure contributes significantly to burnout and mental health challenges, which are now a leading cause of long-term work absence.

 - The Freelancer's Precipice: The gig economy and the rise of freelance careers have brought incredible flexibility.
 However, this freedom comes at a price: there is no employer-provided sick pay, no death-in-service benefit, and no safety net if you are unable to work.
 You are your own sole provider.